wrld3d/wrld-indoor-maps-api/PATHTUTORIAL.md

 Open QGIS and start a new project.
 Add the `westport-house-floor-2.geojson` file to the project, either by selecting Layer > Add Layer > Add Vector Layer… or by dragging and dropping the file into the main QGIS window area.

+In order to draw our paths, we *must* set the Coordinate Reference System to WGS84 (EPSG:4326).
+In the bottom left corner of the QGIS window you will see the currently active CRS.
+If this is not already set to EPSG:4326, open the CRS window by clicking that button.
+To switch your active CRS, you will need to enable "On the fly" CRS transformation.
+Do this by ticking the box at the top of the CRS window.
+Then, select WGS84 EPSG:4326 from the window.

 Create a new layer to hold the path information by selecting Layer > Create Layer > Create New Shapefile Layer.
 Select the Line type, and add Text data fields called name and type.
 Save the shapefile layer with a name like `westport-house-floor-2-paths.shp`.